-My photography focuses on the natural and geologic landscapes of the American West, as well as the night skies above them.
+My photography focuses on the natural and geologic landscapes of the American West and the dark night skies above them.
 I specialize in daytime landscape photography as well as wide-field and telescopic astrophotography.
 My images have been published in a variety of Whitman College publications, Backpacker Magazine, and used by the National Park Service.
 Read more about my photography in this article by the Loveland Reporter-Herald (Colorado).
 I occasionally teach night sky photography workshops in various locations around the west.

 My love for photography developed while growing up among the canyons and volcanoes of Northern Arizona.
 Since then, I have called Washington, Colorado, and Utah home and have been fortunate enough to live in and photograph the diverse landscapes of these and other western states.
 My professional background is in the geosciences; I have a B.A. in geology and astronomy and an M.S. in geology from Western Washington University.
-I currently live and work as an science educator in central Washington.
+I currently live and work as an science educator in Washington state.